The $13.99 Million Question: Why 2025 Is Critical for Estate Planning

 Why Planning Ahead Matters

-Proactive planning isn’t just about tax efficiency—it’s about aligning your wealth with what matters most: family, legacy, and long-term clarity.
-As we approach the end of 2025, waiting could invite more than just tax exposure.
+Proactive planning is less about tax efficiency and more about ensuring your wealth supports what matters most to you—family, legacy, and long-term peace of mind.
+As we look ahead to the end of 2025, getting started sooner rather than later can help avoid the rush that often comes with year-end deadlines.
 BakerHostetler notes that delaying planning until the end of 2025 could result in bottlenecks for legal and financial professionals scrambling to handle last-minute requests.
-In addition, the cost of estate planning services may also increase due to elevated demand.
+By beginning the conversation now, you can approach your planning thoughtfully and with greater flexibility.

 The closer we get, the more crowded the field becomes—and the fewer seats at the table.